 BJP condemns 'senseless' killings in Kashmir, calls for stepped anti-terror ops

-The BJP's Jammu and Kashmir unit on Wednesday condemned the senseless killing of five unarmed non-Kashmiri labourers and appealed to the administration to intensify anti-terror operations in the valley.
-Five migrant labourers from West Bengal were killed by terrorists in Kulgam district of south Kashmir on Tuesday evening, while a critically wounded one is undergping treatment.
+The BJP's Jammu and Kashmir unit on Wednesday condemned the senseless killing of six unarmed non-Kashmiri labourers and appealed to the administration to intensify anti-terror operations in the valley.
+Five migrant labourers from West Bengal were killed by terrorists in Kulgam district of south Kashmir on Tuesday evening, while a critically wounded one succumbed to his injuries on Wednesday.

 The latest killings have raised the number of non-Kashmiri civilians slain by terrorists over the past 15 days to 11.
 The dead included four truck drivers and an apple trader.
 "The anti-national forces are hell bent to ruin the major sources of Kashmiri economy like tourism and horticulture," said BJP's state spokesperson Brig (Retd) Anil Gupta.